MicrosoftDocs/win32/desktop-src/DirectShow/dbgassertaligned.md

 ---
-Description: 'Tests whether a pointer is aligned to a specified boundary.
+Description: Tests whether a pointer is aligned to a specified boundary.
 If not, this macro invokes the ASSERT macro.
-Ignored in retail builds.' ms.assetid: '4d9ec3a9-7107-45a3-a7aa-28d6e38fa92a'
+Ignored in retail builds. ms.assetid: 4d9ec3a9-7107-45a3-a7aa-28d6e38fa92a
 title: DbgAssertAligned macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DbgAssertAligned macro